Daylen1160/APSC160-Exam-Practice/C Programming/Medium/Alien Language/problem.md

 **Topics:** File I/O, Strings, Characters, Encoding

+> Note: This problem seems to not work on onlineGDB for now.
+Updates coming soon.

 ## Description

 You want to communicate with aliens.
 They speak a special language though that requires advanced decoding.